purvi0116/Fruit-Quality-Detection-Using-Computer-Vision/README.md

 ### Inspiration for Idea
 Every year tons of fruits are wasted in the process of them reaching from farmers to retailers and retailers to consumers because of lack of awareness regarding freshness of fruits and vegetables.
 In large scale factories where huge processing and packaging of fruits is required everyday, then picking fruits based on instincts and manual check is both inaccurate and time consuming.

+### Proposed Solution
+We have focused on two fruits, mango and pear.
+Using computer vision techniques we have successfully trained our model to predict the ripeness and quality of mango as well as predict the quality of pear.
+The model can be easily incorporated into any existing systems that require processing and sorting at a very large scale.

 ### Existing solutions in the Market

 1.Clarifruit \